Bollob\'as type theorems for hemi-bundled two families: Conclusion

-Also, noted that in Theorem \ref{hemi_bundle_main}, we require that $a_i+b_i=N$ to be fixed, while in Theorem \ref{weighted_space} there is no such requirement.
-Therefore, we wonder if one can remove this requirement and prove a hemi-bundled version of Theorem \ref{weighted_space}.
+In Theorem~\ref{hemi_bundle_main}, we require that $a_i+b_i=N$ to be fixed, while in Theorem~\ref{weighted_space} there is no such requirement.
+However, due to an anonymous reviewer, the requirement can not be removed because of the following counterexample from Adam Wagner: Let